Dainja55/Mass-Effectiveness-Installation-Guide/ME Installation Guide.md

 #### Set the Game language to English

 I'm not really sure how to localize, you guys are totally up to it if you can.
-This Modlist is in English so are 99% of all mods made for Mass Effect LE.
+This Modlist is in English and so are 99% of all mods made for Mass Effect LE.
 I think the most compatible, or only compatible, way to play the game is to have it be in English.
 I'm also not sure how region lock effects the game, but I personally don't think it should be an issue, except for countries that basically ban freedom of thought.

 **I will not give support to people with a non-English game**.
 I liked to if could, but it simply isn't feasible.